Rotary Dragon Boat Challenge

 Medical restrictions - Team members must be reasonably fit, able to swim 50 metres wearing a life jacket, and not vastly overweight in relation to their height.
 If you are unsure whether you are fit to take part, please seek advice from your GP.
 If any team member has a disability, they will be asked to sign a Disabled waiver on the enclosed form.
 The Event Director reserves the right to refuse any team member from entering the event, if he has grounds for believing the person is physically or medically unfit to race.

-Insurance - GEL fully comply with industry standards and are members of the British Dragon Boat Racing Association (BDA).
+Insurance - RtD fully comply with industry standards and are members of the British Dragon Boat Racing Association (BDA).
 They have Public Liability Insurance of £5m and Employers Liability Insurance of £10m. the Rotary Clubs also have coverage for events of this nature.

 Health and Safety - Each team member will be required to be in possession of

-Two safety boats will be on the lake at all times during racing.
+Safety boats will be on the lake at all times during racing.

 Facilities – Showers are available in the Club House BUT only for teams to use in the event of a capsize.